MEET THE SLOW FARMERS!

 STABILIZING INCOMES IS AS IMPORTANT AS INCREASING INCOMES

-That’s why we buy all types of coffee at a good price – not just the cream of the crop at a very high price, which is the traditional solution proposed by most high-end, sustainable coffee
+That’s why we buy all types of coffee at a good price – not just the cream of the crop at a very high price, which is the traditional solution proposed by most high-end, responsible coffee players.

 In addition, to reduce risk. we do not expose Slow farmers to price-swings of coffee.
-We pay a fixed minimum price, so that they can be sure of the income they get.
+We pay a fixed minimum price that is compatible to the Fairtrade standards, so that the farmers can count on the minimum of income they get.

 DIVERSIFYING THE SOURCES OF INCOME IS AS IMPORTANT AS INCREASING INCOMES